-Goals and non-goals is an interesting topic.
+Goals and non-goals is an interesting one.
+I studied goal setting at university and then in my psychology masters.
 What is a non-goal when compared to a goal?
 Where is the line?
+Is there a line?

 In order to shed further light on what successful goal setting looks like lets look at the opposite; non-goals.

 For the sake of this discussion I will consider a non-goal as a wish.
 A hope.
 A dream.
 A want.
 A desire.
 Something we all have, and something which has not yet become serious or realistic enough for us decide when and how it will happen.

 Although I've read statistics which like to divide us into 5% goal-setters and 95% non-goal-setters the reality is not so simple.
 The truth is we are all both goal-setters and non-goal-setters.
 We all have both tendencies.
 Even those who say they do not set goals in fact set goals everyday.

 A goal is something clear that we decide we want.
 We decide when we will get it.